wplib/wplib/README.md

 - [LawPress](https://github.com/wplib/lawpress) - A demo theme that will eventually be a full-fledged law firm CMS starter theme.

 ##History
-WPLib is based on at least five (5) generations of code developed over five (5) years and the concepts are now mature enough to release publicly.
+WPLib is based on at least five (5) generations of code developed over five (5) years.

+The 1st and 2nd generations were named [_Sunrise_](https://bitbucket.org/newclarity/sunrise-1) and the 3rd and 4th were called _NewClarity Lib (we did not release that publicly as it was focused on meeting the short term needs of clients and not focused on being widely usable.)_

+The architecture concepts and the implementation is now **simple enough** and **mature enough** to release publicly.

 ##Discussion
-Join the discussion on [Slack](https://wplib.slack.com).
+**Join the discussion** on [Slack](https://wplib.slack.com).
 To gain access email [team@wplib.org](mailto:team@wplib.org).

 ##Core Committers